 Our lovely list of all the best things to do in MalagaSave this post and enjoy Malaga to the fullest

 If you don’t follow me on TikTok or Twitter, I went on a journey with only my mom as my companion last June.
 Malaga surprised my mom and me; there are so many things to do in Malaga.
-Two girls trying to enjoy Spain and Portugal to the fullest!
-And proving to some that Mediterranean destinations are super safe for traveling even with all the attacks that are happening in Europe.
-And believe me, you can’t believe the amount of emails and messages I get from people worried about that.
+Two girls trying to enjoy Spain and Portugal to the fullest and proving to some that Mediterranean destinations are super safe for travelling even with all the attacks in Europe.
+And believe me, you can’t think the number of emails and messages I get from people worried about that.
 Sad.

 I’ll give you here some of the best options, both paid and free, of things to fill up a whole weekend.
-The city was even greater than I would expected.
-You’ll will love it for sure.
+The city was even more incredible than I would expect.
+You will love it for sure.
 And if you have extra time, the small beaches around Malaga are just amazing.
 Costa del Sol, Marbella and other names might sound familiar to you.
-I haven’t been there yet but I’ve heard from several people that it is a must go.
-Time was not on our side and we had only 2 days, we chose to explore only Malaga.
+I haven’t been there yet, but I’ve heard from several people that it is a must go.
+Time was not on our side, and we had only two days, we chose to explore only Malaga.

-Malaga is the sixth largest city in Spain but when you walk around you feel like you’re in a small and charming city.
-With an amazing historical side and a lively cultural side, Malaga is all that you’ve been asking for.
+Malaga is the sixth-largest city in Spain, but you feel like you’re in a small and charming city when you walk around.
+With a fantastic historical side and a lively cultural side, Malaga is all that you’ve been asking for.

 I felt like Malaga was a smaller version of Barcelona but with a touch of everything you see on movies and TV about Spain.
-And the reason for it is because Malaga is located in Andalusia.
+And the reason for it is that Malaga is located in Andalusia.
 And Andalusia is for Spain what Bavaria is for Germany, in case you don’t know.
 The Flamenco, the bull fighting, sombreros… All that is from Andalusia.
-Basically most of the things that comes to your mind as being Spanish are from this region.
+Basically, most of the things that come to your mind as Spanish are from this region.
 Wanderlustingk has a great post about a road trip in Andalusia if you want to know more about the area.

 Fotostrasse’s top suggestions of things to do in Malaga